Naccca/musicbook_maven/README.md

 Thumbnailator is a thumbnail generation library for Java.

+Sendgrid Java adapter to communicate with Twilio SendGrid Web API.

 JSTL provides an effective way to embed logic within a JSP page without using embedded Java code directly.

 WebJars are client-side web libraries packaged into JAR files.

 Bulma is a free, open source CSS framework based on Flexbox and built with Sass.

+EasyAutocomplete is a highly configurable jquery autocomplete plugin.

 ## License